 From July 21, 2005, the RMB is permitted to fluctuate within a narrow and managed band against a basket of certain foreign currencies.
-The depreciation of RMB against the U.S. dollar was approximately 1.3% for the year ended December 31, 2019, the appreciation of RMB against the U.S. dollar was approximately 6.3% for the year ended December 31, 2020, and the appreciation of RMB against the U.S. dollar was approximately 2.3% for the year ended December 31, 2021.
+The appreciation of RMB against the U.S. dollar was approximately 6.3% for the year ended December 31, 2020, the appreciation of RMB against the U.S. dollar was approximately 2.3% for the year ended December 31, 2021, and the depreciation of RMB against the U.S. dollar was approximately 8.2% for the year ended December 31, 2022.
 It is difficult to predict how market forces or PRC or U.S. government policy may impact the exchange rate between the RMB and the U.S. dollar in the future.